ArgoCanada/bgcArgoDMQC/admt/README.md

 # Presentation Outline

-- What is `bgcArgo`, and why did we make it?
+- What is `bgcArgoDMQC`, and why did we make it?
 - Basic information
 - Status of the package
 - Key features with examples